 1. AJ and Ella meet as strangers and experience an intimate moment gazing into each other’s eyes.
 Have you ever gazed into someone’s eyes?
 If so, what was your experience?

-3. Ella’s last two relationships ended in betrayal and they influence her perceptions about love.
-Can you think of a time in your life where past events have caused you to judge a situation even before it occurs?
-Please share any learnings you experienced.
+3. Ella’s last two relationships ended in betrayal, and they influence her perceptions about love.
+Can you think of a time in your life where past events have caused you to judge a situation even before it occurred?
+Please share anything you learned from that experience.

 4. Ella has a preconceived notion about the Piper kids’ mother before she meets Clare.
 After she gets to know Clare, she finds someone entirely different than what she had envisioned.
 Have you ever experienced this?
 What did you learn?

 5. AJ’s grandfather taught him that everyone is doing the best they can from where they are.
 What do you think this means?
 Do you agree or disagree with this philosophy, and what supports your position?

 6. Cruz tells AJ that he needs to give from a place of love.
 Do you think the reason for giving makes a difference, or is it just the gift that matters?
 Please explain your position.

 7. AJ suggests that Ella make an important job decision based on what makes her happy.
 What do you think about this advice and why?

 8. AJ’s granddad used to tell him to “stop fretting and live his life.”
 What do you think he meant by this?